All Episodes

 This is the real George.

-And I would put it this way, phrase it this way, just like you know, Crowdhammer thinks in six months that Obama's gonna own the economy.
+And I would put it this way, phrase it this way.

-I hope Crauthammer's right, but Jennifer Granholm has gotten away with running that state into the ground, and she still gets re-elected.
+I hope Krauthammer's right, but Jennifer Grandholm has gotten away with running that state into the ground, and she still gets re-elected.

-You ask her their office, uh, you hope the office here, their office is laughing themselves silly because there's still enough people in Michigan that are electing her.
+You ask their office, their office is laughing themselves silly because there are still enough people in Michigan that are electing her.

 Now, Michigan has also got a people drain.

-I've got a story somewhere here in the stack that Michigan, I think it's one of the top four states in the country of people migrating out of it.
+I've got a story somewhere here in the stack that Michigan, I think, is one of the top four states in the country of people migrating out of it.

-She's been the tax increaser, the tax raiser.
+She's been the tax increaser, the tax raiser, and so forth.

-But yeah, the y the state's mostly Democrats, so she can dump on Bush and get away with it.
+But yeah, the state's mostly Democrats, so she can dump on Bush and get away with it.

 Well, here's what's interesting.